 The instructions for Form 982 as well as IRS Publication 4681 provide more detail on excluding canceled debt from your income.

 Secured property is property, such as your home or car, where the lender holds a security interest.
 Regardless of your ability to exclude the 1099-C debt from your income due to bankruptcy, there is another tax issue that arises with secured property.
 When your debt is secured by property and the property is repossessed or foreclosed in order to satisfy your debt, then the IRS treats that situation just like your property was sold.

 This means the IRS will want to know if there was a gain or loss on your property.
 A taxable gain on your property happens when you own property and the property sells for more than you purchased or more than your tax basis.
 A taxable gain may result in increased taxes having to be paid to the IRS.

-If you or someone you know needs help understanding their bankruptcy options, making important legal decisions, or requires professional bankruptcy representation, then contact the Bankruptcy Attorneys at Cohen and Cohen.
-We are experienced attorney who understand the complexities of bankruptcy.
+If you or someone you know needs help understanding their bankruptcy options, making important legal decisions, or requires professional bankruptcy representation, then contact our experienced bankruptcy attorneys at Cohen and Cohen.

 To schedule an initial consultation to review your case with a Colorado bankruptcy attorney at our convenient central Denver location, call 303-933-4529.